Symmetry-based computational search for novel binary and ternary 2D materials: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the computational resources awarded by XSEDE, a project supported by National Science Foundation grant number ACI-1053575.
 The authors also acknowledge the support from the Texas Advances Computer Center (with the Stampede2 and Bridges supercomputers).
 We also acknowledge the Super Computing System (Thorny Flat) at WVU, which is funded in part by the National Science Foundation (NSF) Major Research Instrumentation Program (MRI) Award \#1726534, and West Virginia University.
-AHR and LW were funded in part, by the Luxembourg National Research Fund (FNR), Inter Mobility 2DOPMA, grant reference 15627293.
+AHR and LW were funded in part, by the Luxembourg National Research Fund (FNR), Inter Mobility 2DOPMA, Grant Reference 15627293.
+For the purpose of open access, and in fulfillment of the obligations arising from the grant agreement, the authors have applied a Creative Commons Attribution 4.0 International (CC BY 4.0) license to any Author Accepted Manuscript version arising from this submission.
 AHR also recognizes the support of West Virginia Research under the call research challenge grand program.
 JS and MALM gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SUPERMUC-NG at Leibniz Supercomputing Centre (\url{https://www.lrz.de}) under the project pn25co.
+JS and MALM gratefully acknowledge the computing time provided to them on the high-performance computers Noctua 2 at the NHR Center PC2.
+These are funded by the Federal Ministry of Education and Research and the state governments participating on the basis of the resolutions of the GWK for the national highperformance computing at universities (www.nhr-verein.de/unsere-partner).

 We also thank Kristian Thygesen for kindly providing us with full access to the C2DB database.